 The CTRI's key objectives are:

 We are pleased to announce the availability of funding opportunities through the CTRI.
 The submissions will be required to have a focus and emphasis on translational research, and must include a clinical investigator.
 Funding will be available for faculty and students.
-Applications are now being accepted; the first awards will be granted at the end of April.
+Applications are now being accepted; the third round of awards will be granted at the beginning of July.
 Learn more about funding opportunities through the CTRI.

 Genomics Core Facility